 Not all courses in the catalog will be offered every semester.
-The college reserves the right to cancel course offerings for budgetary reasons or because of lack of enrollment.
-Students will be notified if a course selected is canceled.
+The college reserves the right to cancel course offerings for budgetary reasons or because of low enrollment.
+Students will be notified if a selected course is canceled.

-Gateway offers credit and non-credit courses during its winter intersession, which runs from late December through early January, and during summer sessions.
-The exact dates of the winter intersession and summer sessions may be found in the course schedules and online.
+Gateway offers credit and non-credit courses during its Winter intersession, which runs from late December through early January, as well as during Summer sessions.
+The exact dates of the Winter intersession and Summer sessions may be found in the course schedules and online.

 Withdrawal from Courses

-Students who withdraw officially from semester credit courses though the Records Office within the first fourteen calendar days of the fifteen-week semester will be removed from rosters.
+Students who officially withdraw from semester credit courses though the Records Office within the first fourteen (14) calendar days of the 15-week semester will be removed from rosters.
 Students withdrawing after the first fourteen calendar days but before the end of the tenth week will receive a grade of "W" (refer to chart at top of next page).
 A student with a grade of "W" will be ineligible for academic honors for that semester.

 See the Registrar's Frequently Asked Questions (FAQ) for questions on medical withdrawals.